By Doreen Clark

 5. We want to be in The Wall Street Journal

 Absolutely.
 You should shoot for the moon and so should your PR team.
 However, understand that the higher the outlet’s visibility, the more competition there is for expert comment.
 Your company isn’t the only company that wants to be there, and your PR team is fighting to gain attention over every other pitch that comes through the reporter’s inbox.
 And there are a lot.
 So, here is a question that you should ask yourself before putting this on your wish list: “Are we willing, and able, to offer comment on a specific current event?
 Do we have a solution to it?
 Were we involved in it?
 Do we have inside information that can shed new light on it?”
-If the answer is yes, then your PR team needs to know—and immediately.
+If the answer is yes, then your public relations team needs to know—and immediately.
 However, if you want to offer expertise but don’t want to be specific or relevant, this may just be a lofty wish, and a different outlet may be better served.
 After all, there is nothing wrong with working with smaller pubs, with a smaller but targeted audience, to get your feet wet.
 In the end, coverage breeds coverage.

 You hired your PR team to help enhance your organizational objectives, and the team is burning the midnight oil, doing things behind the scenes that you aren’t even aware of to make the magic happen.
 And that’s how it’s supposed to be.
 But there are some things that just aren’t in the team members’ control.
 Give them a little room to pull the rabbit from the hat, be available when given an opportunity, don’t overthink the finished product, understand there is a lot of competition, and know that your idea of success is probably theirs too.